Spinal Tap and CSF Analysis

 Spinal taps are done under general anesthesia to keep our patients from moving.
-Being under anesthesia helps to alleviate any possible pain/diskomfort that may be associated with this procedure.
+Being under anesthesia helps to alleviate any possible pain/discomfort that may be associated with this procedure.

-Spinal fluid can be collected from the space between the brain at the beginning of the spinal cord or from the lumbosacral region of the spinal cord near the patient’s hind end.
+Spinal fluid can be collected from the space between the skull and first vertebra at the beginning of the spinal cord, or from the lumbosacral region of the spinal cord near the patient’s hind end.